Lifestyle brand: Factors that influence the consumer decision process

 Consumers continually face multiple decisions with regard to product choice due to many competing products.
 Aspects such as a product's attributes have been shown to be involved in the consumer decision process.
 A number of factors affect a consumer's choice of product brand, which influences their lifestyle.
 Consumers choose a brand that is acceptable to their self-image that they are trying to portray.
 Companies have to re-establish and reposition their products to ensure they meet the lifestyle a consumer is trying to obtain.
 They have an opportunity to refine their target market which would limit competition due to a reduced number in consumers who would be attracted to their specific brand because of the way they might perceive their lifestyle.

 Consumers evaluate product attributes as opposed to a case by case assessment.
 There is the need for brands to be understood and how they can be influential with regard to consumer's decision making considerations.
 Three processes are intertwined in choice behaviour: psychological, sociological, and economic processes.
 Within these three processes lifestyle of the consumer also becomes intertwined with consumers tending to choose a brand they feel is congruent with their self-image, their identity – who they feel they are and what they connect with the most.
-Vyncke (2002) suggests that a consumer's values, goals, and vision for their life, along with aesthetic style all reflect individual lifestyle.
+P Vyncke suggests that a consumer's values, goals, and vision for their life, along with aesthetic style all reflect individual lifestyle.

 Consumer self-expression

 Consumers use brands to express their identity.
 The need for self-expression can be related to the need for acceptance within society and the societal view on brands and how different brands portray income or wealth.
-Lifestyle brands allow customers to express themselves and portray their identity and lifestyle (Keller, 2008).
-Lifestyle brands in particular portray a type of meaning that allows a particular reference group to attach themselves based on their lifestyle, values or beliefs (Escalas, & Bettman, 2005).
+Lifestyle brands allow customers to express themselves and portray their identity and lifestyle.
+Lifestyle brands in particular portray a type of meaning that allows a particular reference group to attach themselves based on their lifestyle, values or beliefs.